klequis/klequis.io/site/content/blog/installing-nodejs-ubuntu/index.md

 <img src='../../assets/finish-flag.svg' width=200>

 > That's it.
-NodeJS & npm are now installed and ready to use
+NodeJS & npm are now installed and ready to use.

 ## References